-Visit the Louvre Museum, the world’s largest art museum and the iconic monument in Paris, France.
+Visit the Louvre Museum in Paris, the world’s largest art museum and the iconic monument in Paris, France.
 Best known for being the home of the Mona Lisa, but also the amazing Venus of Milo and many other famous art pieces.
 As a central landmark of the city, it is located on the Right Bank of the Seine in the city’s 1st arrondissement.
 Get your entrance tickets before you go to Paris and save yourself precious time!

 The museum is housed in the Louvre Palace, originally built in the late 12th to 13th century under Philip II.
 Remnants of the Medieval Louvre fortress are visible in the basement of the museum.
 Due to urban expansion, the fortress eventually lost its defensive function, and in 1546 Francis I converted it into the primary residence of the French Kings.
 The building was extended many times to form the present Louvre Palace.
 In 1682, Louis XIV chose the Palace of Versailles for his household, leaving the Louvre primarily as a place to display the royal collection, including, from 1692, a collection of ancient Greek and Roman sculpture.
 In 1692, the building was occupied by the Académie des Inscriptions et Belles-Lettres and the Académie Royale de Peinture et de Sculpture, which in 1699 held the first of a series of salons.
 The Académie remained at the Louvre for 100 years.
 During the French Revolution, the National Assembly decreed that the Louvre should be used as a museum to display the nation’s masterpieces.
 The Louvre opened on 10 August 1793 with an exhibition of 537 paintings, the majority of the works being royal and confiscated church property.
 Because of structural problems with the building, the museum was closed in 1796 until 1801.